twentyciasia/100-days-of-code/log-nhatnh.md

 ### D17
 - Back to ng app, Continous refactor register services to fit with new Material UI.
 - Read some posts about ngRx, will try tomorrow.

+### D18
+- Following tutorial on Ultimate Angular to get deeper in RxJS
+- Research some articles on Viblo about RxJS
+- Continous with auth services, currently my result is not emitted to my services.